 For interim managers

-Interim Management services are based on tripartite relationship between the client, Nuvadis and an independent professional – the Interim Manager.
+The basis for the implementation of Interim Management services is a tripartite relationship between the client, Nuvadis and an independent Interim Manager.

 Interim Managers typical profile

 - Strong track record of delivering results in their career that shows progression through roles of increasing responsibility.